statechannels/go-nitro/.adr/0008-data-types-solidity-go-ts.md

 Go: `uint64` (prevously `*big.Int`)
 Typescript: hex `string` (previously `number`)

-Implications for Go: This allows use to use the _same_ type in Solidity and Go (a big advantage -- no overflows) as well as having the sweetness of a primitive type in our primary off-chain language.
+Implications for Go: This allows us to use the _same_ type in Solidity and Go (a big advantage -- no overflows) as well as having the sweetness of a primitive type in our primary off-chain language.

 Implications for Solidity: There are some very small changes in gas consumption.
 Since most or all of the encoding of this variable results in it being padded to 256 bits, enlarging it does no harm at all.
 The implications for the semantics of this variable remain essentially unchanged or slightly improved (it allows for a truly huge number of channels).